What’s the second most important metric of your email campaign after the open rate?

 3. Fits Within the Standard 600 PX Preview Width of Most Desktop Email Clients

-Campaign Monitor analyzed over 1.8 billion opens from nearly 22 billion email recipients in 2013.
+Campaign Monitor analyzed over 1.8 billion opens from nearly 22 billion email recipients.
 About 28% opens happened over the desktop email clients.

-4. Includes the Right Kind of Images With Alt Texts (And Links)
+4. Include the Right Kind of Images With Alt Texts (And Links)

 While your emails must make complete sense even without images (also called designing for the images off experience), it’s important that whichever images you use add meaning to your story.